 5. Excessive grooming

 Some pets with separation anxiety will excessively lick or groom themselves when their owners are gone.
 This can be a way for them to cope with the stress of being away from their owner.

-If you notice any of these signs in your pet, it’s important to seek professional help.
-There are many ways to treat separation anxiety.
-Let’s learn what they are:
+If you notice any of these signs in your pet, it may be time to seek treatment.

 How To Treat Pet Separation Anxiety